Docs/AI/Bring Your Own AI

 Setup steps

-1. 1.Install OpenClaw from the App Store and follow the setup to connect your Claude API key.
+1. 1.Install OpenClaw from the App Store and follow the setup to connect your API key (Anthropic, OpenAI, or a local model endpoint).

 2. 2.In OpenClaw, grant it access to your OpenTime folder (the one Elysium created in Settings → AI → BYOAI).